hawkfish/olapscript/README.md

 # OLAPScript
-An OLAP engine for Google App Script
+An OLAP engine for Google Apps Script

-This module implements a relational pipeline tookit for manipulating Google Sheets using App Script.
+This module implements a relational pipeline tookit for manipulating Google Sheets using Apps Script.

  The central object is a Table, which uses a column oriented storage model for holding Values.
 The values can be read from a sheet or provided as